insure logo

 What is a home insurance deductible?

 A deductible for homeowners insurance is the amount the policyholder will pay if there is an approved claim.
-It is agreed upon between you, the policyholder and the insurance company at the time the policy is established.
+It is agreed upon between you (the policyholder) and the insurance company at the time the policy is established.

 Setting your deductible depends on several things:

-• How much you can afford to pay out of pocket if something bad happens to your home
+• How much you can afford to pay out of pocket if something happens to your home

 How does a homeowners insurance deductible work?